knahum7/api-playground/README.md

 - **Form Validation**: Client-side validation for all inputs
 - **Responsive Design**: Works on desktop and mobile devices
 - **Accessibility**: Full keyboard navigation and screen reader support
+- **Consistent Navigation**: All test pages now feature a home icon in the top-left for easy return to the main page (NEW)

 ## 📊 API Documentation